-Their realities should not be ignored, they require an analysis and a response that is not limited to the rights of victims contemplated in the national legal framework; it is necessary that, in the first place, they are identified as women whose lives are complex in themselves; women who experience inequalities, discrimination and violence (often before, during and after the disappearances) for the simple reason of being women, For all of the above, it is essential to use the conceptual tools of Gender Theory to dimension the situation. that considers, among other things, aspects that are only "women's issues"; it is necessary to distinguish the reality with its multiple inequalities.
+Their realities should not be ignored, they require an analysis and a response that is not limited to the rights of victims contemplated in the national legal framework; it is necessary that, in the first place, they are identified as women whose lives are complex in themselves; women who experience inequalities, discrimination and violence (often before during and after the disappearances) for the simple reason of being women, For all of theabove, it is essential to use the conceptual tools of Gender Theory to dimension the situation.

+The concept of gender is understood as an identifier of inequalities based on a biological determinism between men and women, in order to reject and reverse them (García & Constant, 2020).
+Therefore, it is necessary to move away from the womanist vision3 that considers, among other things, aspects that are only "women's issues"; it is necessary to distinguish the reality with its multiple inequalities.
 As a concept that arises from social construction, it needs to be part of this study.

 Being a man and being a woman can have multiple and diverse meanings that respond to cultural and social aspects (such as race, age, social class, ethnicity, migrant status, disability, economic situation, etc.) and to the social gender order established by power relations based on sex.
-As far as Mexico is concerned, a patriarchal society persists in which women find themselves in an inferior position in society in relation to men, without full human integration being consolidated.
+As far as Mexico is concerned, a patriarchal society persists in whichwomen find themselves in an inferior position in society in relation to men, without full human integration being consolidated.

 Women searchers, in addition to their active participation in the disappearance of persons, are in charge of different tasks, among them, the care of their families; this fact leads them to confront the differences in power relations based on gender through winding roads.
-In other words, there are special characteristics that require conceptual gender tools that expose their circumstances and include cross-cutting criteria to make these particularities visible. b) Sizing a public problem: How many seekers are there?
+In other words, there are special characteristics that require conceptual gender tools that expose their circumstances and include cross-cutting criteria to make these particularities visible.

+b) Sizing a public problem: How many seekers are